frlan/partuniverse/README.md

 - A database server supported by django (PostgreSQL recommended) and its development libraries --
   SQLlite -- the default -- should be fine for the very beginning
+- [Install](https://pillow.readthedocs.io/en/3.0.0/installation.html#linux-installation) development headers for the pillow.

 ### Buildout

-Install the dependcies via [zc.buildout](http://www.buildout.org/en/latest/):
+The [zc.buildout](http://www.buildout.org/en/latest/) and all the dependcies will be installed via its bootstrap script:

         $ pwd
         /path/to/your/sources/